wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 You will need to perform 3 things:

-1. Get your API key and Secret: You can find your them as soon as you have created your account [here](https://dashboard.nexmo.com/settings).
+1. Get your API key and Secret: You can find them as soon as you have created your account [on the dashboard](https://dashboard.nexmo.com/settings).
 2. Create an Application and configure webhooks:
-   Create an application under the API key [here on the Applications page of the dashboard](https://dashboard.nexmo.com/applications).
+   Create an application under the API key [on the Applications page of the dashboard](https://dashboard.nexmo.com/applications).

 Generate a public and private key (these will not be used).
 Under the Capabilities, activate Messages and insert the two callback URLs you created in the previous Node.js step.

 ![](https://lh4.googleusercontent.com/Icq-GYJkotC2mU8cuLOW7YlBUELj2UNrwXNzMUckYVnJXp1aP89Chie-NUXXL1NtmXx5U6Vtdo_0osSlfppcDYOYkBRXkUcuIUnNYeWpwhqnwMmOJ5l2LUgNPjkG8c2b-zN3sGzs)

-3. Associate an SMS/WhatsApp phone number or use WhatsApp Sandbox: you will need to order a phone number for WhatsApp or SMS.
-You can buy these by logging on to the [Numbers page. ](https://dashboard.nexmo.com/buy-numbers)
+3. Associate an SMS/WhatsApp phone number or use the WhatsApp Sandbox: you will need to order a phone number for WhatsApp or SMS.
+You can buy these by logging on to the [Numbers page](https://dashboard.nexmo.com/buy-numbers).

-You can also easily create a WhatsApp number using our new [Embedded Signup feature](https://dashboard.nexmo.com/messages/social-channels).
+You can also easily create a WhatsApp number using our new [Embedded Sign-up feature](https://dashboard.nexmo.com/messages/social-channels).

 Otherwise, you can use our WhatsApp Sandbox right away by configuring the same webhooks as before on the dedicated [Sandbox page](https://dashboard.nexmo.com/messages/sandbox).

 At this point, inbound messages should directly trigger your node connector and get pushed straight into Salesforce!
 You’re nearly done!

-## Configuring your Vonage Credentials Inside Salesforce
+## Configuring Your Vonage Credentials Inside Salesforce

 So now that inbound messages from Vonage should be working, let’s look at setting up the outbound part.
 Since the package is installed, you will find specific settings for the Vonage credentials.